gary-rowe/BitcoinjEnforcerRules/README.md

 mvn clean install
 ```

-The reactor will first build the Bitcoinj Enforcer Rules and then go on to build another artifact that depends on them
+This reactor will first build the Bitcoinj Enforcer Rules and then go on to build another artifact that depends on them
 working (the Rule Tester project).
 This second project demonstrates how you would include Bitcoinj Enforcer Rules in
 your projects.